soupwizard/PyRsMeter/README.md

 PyRsMeter
 =========

-RS232 Interface Library in Python for Radio Shack multimeters
+RS232 interface module in Python for Radio Shack multimeters

 *What it is*:  This is a python script that will talk over a serial port to a Radio Shack RS22812 digital multimeter.